 A combination of traditional classroom and online instruction will be utilized.
-26 hours will be taught through traditional classroom delivery by the instructor and the other 25 hours will be instructed online through the technology platform adopted by the District.
-Traditional class instruction will consist of lecture, demonstration, and discussion.
-Online delivery will consist of online written lectures, forum-based discussions, exercises/assignments contained on website, adding extra resources and other media sources as appropriate.
+Each semester a minimum of 17 hours, or 1/3 of the instruction hours, will be taught face-to face by the instructor and the remaining hours will be instructed online through the technology platform adopted by the District.
+Traditional class instruction could consist of exercises/assignments, lectures, visual aids, practice exercises, exams and quizzes.
+Online delivery could consist of exercises/assignments, lecture posts, discussions, exams and quizzes, adding extra resources and other media sources as appropriate.